Professional wrestling match types: Square Go!

 Square Go! is Insane Championship Wrestling's (ICW) very own hybrid of WWE's Royal Rumble and Money in the Bank matches, and named for the Glaswegian term for a street fight.
 The competitors will compete in a 30-man over-the-top-rope "rumble rules" battle royale, the Square Go!, with the winner earning the Square Go Briefcase.
 It has mostly the same rules apply as Royal Rumble, two competitors who draw the numbers 1 and 2.
 The remaining participants which will enter the ring one-by-one at every two-minute intervals.

 Five people have drawn entry numbers that allow them to carry a weapon of their choice into the ring.
 Participants were eliminated when thrown over the top ropes with both feet landing on the floor.
 The winner will win a briefcase that will entitle him to a match for the ICW World Championship at any time and anywhere of their choosing for one year (similar to Money in the Bank).

 Series-based variations

 Series matches may involve the same match throughout, or may use different matches for some or all of the series.

 The most common form of a series match is extending the one-fall concept to a series of falls.

-Best of Series match

-A "Best of Series" match is similar to a two out of three falls match but an extended series to five or seven; Even though it takes place over several nights to continue a feud rather than settle it in one night.

-One variation is a Best of Five Series where a wrestler must win three matches to win the series.
-John Cena defeated Booker T 3–2 to win the WWE United States Championship at No Mercy (2004).

-The Best of Seven Series is another variation, where a wrestler must win four matches to win the series.
-Chris Benoit and Booker T fought in such a series to determine the #1 contender for the WCW World Television Championship in 1998.
-The two resumed their Best of Seven series in 2006 for the WWE United States Championship.
-Sheamus and Cesaro ended in a 3–3 draw when their seventh match at Clash of Champions (2016) ended in a no-contest.
-Death Triangle (Pac, Penta El Zero Miedo, and Rey Fénix) wrestled The Elite (Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson)) in a series for the AEW World Trios Championship in 2022.